-I'm an Amsterdam-based front-end developer and Scrum Master, with a passion for technology, design and the open Web.
-I've been desigining, shepherding and developing user interfaces for web applications since 2005.
+I'm an Amsterdam-based Scrum Master, with a passion for technology, design and the open Web.
+I've been developing and shepherding web applications since 2005.

 Working for clients such as Schiphol Amsterdam Airport, neckermann.com, the Dutch Central Bank, ABN AMRO, Elmar Reizen and leading Dutch educational publisher, ThiemeMeulenhoff, I've helped create interfaces for web applications.
-Ideally, I do this while embedded in teams, either as a front-ender or a Scrum Master.
-In both capacities, I strive to find the best way to build a comfortably working product.
-I do this by aiming for my clients' goals and considering their clients' experience.
+Ideally, I do this while embedded in teams, originally as a front-ender, now as a full-time Scrum Master.
+I strive to find the best way to build a comfortably working product.
+I do this by helping teams aim for their clients' goals.

-To my mind, anyone working iteratively, is best served by getting users involed soon, and by using agile methodologies.
-I am no exception - I prefer working in multi-disciplinary teams and I'm a Certified Scrum Master.
+To my mind, anyone working iteratively is best served by using agile methodologies and working data-driven.
+I prefer working with multi-disciplinary teams.
+I'm a Scrum Master, certified PSM1 and CSM.